lilyhanhub/UFOs/README.md

 The purpose of the project is to create a webpage using JavaScript and HTML to provide an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria (date, city, state, country, and shape) at the same time.

 ## Results
 1. This is the screenshot of our webpage with table filters.
+[Click to view the webpage](https://lilyhanhub.github.io/UFOs/)
 ![ufo_webpage](Resources/ufo_webpage.png)

 2. Our webpage can display the UFO sightings that have been reported around the world.
 You can search for UFO sightings by inputing one or more combined criteria into the filters: date, city, state, country, and shape.
 The table will filter the results accordingly.
 Also, clicking on "UFO sightings" at the top left corner will reset the table by clearing out all previous filters.
 Below is an example showing the search results for the UFO sightings recorded at the state of Texas, US.